berick/Presentations/Pending/newdevs.md

 The one exception to this rule are grid cell templates.
 Cell templates allow the grid user to render HTML content within a grid cell instead of a simple string value.
-A simple example of how this is useful is rendering a patron barcode as a HTML link instead of plain text, so the user can click on the barcode to open the patron account.
+A common example of how this is useful is rendering a patron barcode as an HTML link instead of plain text, so the user can click on the barcode to open the patron account.

-### Usage
+### Defining Templates

 A cell template is defined within the Angular markup, typically in the same .html file as the grid it belongs to.
 Each template gets a name and some